reymon359/gatsby-personal-site/content/posts/basic-tips-for-amateur-star-photography/index.md

 - Center.
 ISO 1600 and 30 sec.
 Shutter speed.
 - Right.
 ISO 400 and 30 sec.
 Shutter speed.

+By the way, the white lights are people climbing it with lanterns.
+You can appreciate how their trail increases with the Shutter speed.

 ![Teide National Park night pictures.](./teide_national_park_night_pictures.jpg)

 At first, it seems complicated and hard to understand, or at least to understand the minimum to get a decent shot.
 However, with these concepts and practice, getting stars’ pictures becomes enjoyable and fun.